-Descriptions of all subjects are presented in alphanumeric order within organizational units.

-For academic advice regarding a particular subject consult with the the contact for the subject as listed.
+Descriptions of all subjects are presented in alphanumerical order within organizational units.
+For academic advice regarding a particular subject, consult with the contact for subject as listed.
 A guide to abbreviations and prefixes is included in the chapter 'Handbook Guide', appearing earlier in this book.